inveniosoftware/react-searchkit/docs/docs/components/pagination.md

 id: pagination
 title: Pagination
 ---

-Pagination controls for navigating the search result pages.
+`Pagination` renders the controls for navigating the search result pages.

 ## Usage